wastefull/Wdb/src/docs/roadmap/PHASE_9_ROADMAP.md

 ### Why KV Store (Phase 9.0-9.2)?

-- No database migrations in Figma Make environment
+- No database migrations in localhost environment
 - Sufficient for pilot scope
 - Easy migration to Postgres later